rlworkgroup/garage/docs/user/training_a_policy.md

 like [this](implement_algo).
 The policy should be compatible with the environment's observations and action space (CNN for image observations, discrete policy for discrete action spaces, etc).
 The action space of `CartPole-V1` is discrete so we choose a discrete policy here.
+Besides, as an on policy algorithm, we need a sampler to make samples.
+Here we use the basic `LocalSampler`.

 ```py
 policy = CategoricalMLPPolicy(name='policy',